Achievable logoAchievable logo

 Benefits

-The primary benefit from Treasury securities is interest income, like all other debt securities.
-Some Treasury securities pay consistent semi-annual interest (Notes, Bonds, and TIPS), while some only pay interest at maturity (Bills, STRIPS, and T-Receipts).
+The primary benefit of Treasury securities is interest income, like other debt securities.
+Some Treasury securities pay consistent semiannual interest - Notes, Bonds, and TIPS.
+Others don’t make periodic interest payments; instead, the investor receives interest at maturity - Bills, STRIPS, and T-Receipts.

-Agency securities also provide income to their investors, sometimes on a more consistent basis.
-As we discussed, mortgage backed securities typically pay monthly income to investors.
-For investors in need of more frequent interest payments, pass through certificates and collateralized mortgage obligations (CMOs) can be a good solution.
+Agency securities can also provide income, and in some cases the payments are more frequent.
+For example, mortgage backed securities typically pay monthly income to investors.
+If you need more frequent interest payments, pass through certificates and collateralized mortgage obligations (CMOs) are common choices.

-US Government and agency securities are generally safe from default risk as they’re all directly or indirectly backed.
-In most cases, these securities are AAA or AA-rated.
-Also, liquidity risk is virtually non-existent with US Government securities.
-The market for US Government securities is the largest in the world and is subject to global demand.
-If an investor needs to sell something like a Treasury bond, they can easily find a buyer.
+U.S. Government and agency securities are generally considered safe from default risk because they’re directly or indirectly backed.
+In most cases, these securities are rated AAA or AA.
+Liquidity risk is also minimal for U.S. Government securities: the U.S. Government securities market is the largest in the world and is supported by global demand.
+So if an investor needs to sell something like a Treasury bond, it’s typically easy to find a buyer.

 Key points